Aaron Regunberg: Committee assignments

-Campaign for lieutenant governor
+2018 campaign for lieutenant governor

 In late October 2017, Regunberg announced that he would run to become the lieutenant governor of Rhode Island in the 2018 election.
-He ran against incumbent Lieutenant Governor Dan Mckee in the Democratic Primary.
-In his announcement speech, Regunberg said that if elected he would be a voice "for all of the Rhode Islanders who can’t afford that State House lobbyist," and campaigned on a progressive platform, including as one of the earliest supporters of a Green New Deal.
+He ran against incumbent lieutenant governor Dan Mckee in the Democratic primary.
+In his announcement speech, Regunberg said that if elected, he would be a voice "for all of the Rhode Islanders who can’t afford that State House lobbyist," and campaigned on a progressive platform, including as one of the earliest supporters of a Green New Deal.
 His bid received national attention when CNN named it one of the "9 Democratic primaries to watch in 2018."

 Regunberg's campaign was endorsed by many progressive organizations and politicians throughout Rhode Island.

-In March 2018, Regunberg received the endorsement of the Mayor of Providence, Jorge Elorza.
+In March 2018, Regunberg received the endorsement of Providence Mayor Jorge Elorza.

-Regunberg was defeated in the Democratic primary election by incumbent Lieutenant Governor Daniel McKee.
-Regunberg received 49% of the vote to Mckee's 51%.
+Regunberg was defeated in the Democratic primary election by incumbent Dan McKee, receiving 49% of the vote to McKee's 51%.

-Since the election, Regunberg served as a senior policy advisor to Providence Mayor Jorge Elorza.
+After the election, Regunberg served as a Senior Policy Advisor to Providence Mayor Jorge Elorza.
 In the summer of 2019, he was arrested as a part of a Never Again Action protest against President Donald Trump's immigration reforms.

+2023 congressional campaign

+Regunberg was a candidate in the 2023 special election for Rhode Island's 1st congressional district.
+Leaving his job as a legal clerk in U.S. District Court in Providence to run for the open seat, he was endorsed by Senator Bernie Sanders, Representative Alexandria Ocasio-Cortez, the Working Families Party, Congressman Jamie Raskin, and the Congressional Progressive Caucus.
+He was also endorsed by several local officials, including former state senator J. Clement “Bud” Cicilline, the uncle of former Rep. David Cicilline.
+Following his endorsement of Regunberg, former Sen. Cicilline stated that Regunberg reminded him of his nephew.

+Despite several election prognosticators viewing Regunberg as a favorite, he was defeated by Gabe Amo in the September 5 primary.

+Writing

+Regunberg is a contributing writer for The New Republic starting in 2021.